 Unless determined otherwise with respect to certain key personnel, in connection with the spin-off, outstanding restricted stock awards of SEACOR Holdings common stock held by our employees and the employees of SEACOR Holdings that were granted under SEACOR Holdings equity incentive plans will generally be treated the same as other shares of SEACOR Holdings common stock in the spin-off, subject to certain vesting adjustments depending on the employee's specific employing entity.
-Employees of SEACOR Holdings who are holders of these SEACOR Holdings restricted stock awards will be entitled to receive fully vested shares of our common stock for each SEACOR Holdings restricted share held by such employee, which assumes that holders of the SEACOR Holdings Convertible Notes do not convert their notes prior to the record date for the distribution.
+Employees of SEACOR Holdings who are holders of these SEACOR Holdings restricted stock awards will be entitled to receive approximately 1.007 fully vested shares of our common stock for each SEACOR Holdings restricted share held by such employee, which assumes that holders of the SEACOR Holdings Convertible Notes do not convert their notes prior to the record date for the distribution and that 17,550,658 shares of SEACOR Holdings common stock were outstanding as of the Distribution Date.
+See "The Spin-Off."
 For employees of SEACOR Holdings, all other terms of their SEACOR Holdings restricted stock awards will remain the same, including continued vesting of SEACOR Holdings restricted stock awards pursuant to the vesting schedule applicable to the current awards.
-Our employees will also receive the same amount of our shares in the distribution, except that such distribution will be subject to forfeiture if certain vesting requirements are met (a "restricted distribution").
+Our employees will also receive the same amount of our shares in the distribution, except that such distribution will be subject to forfeiture if certain vesting requirements are not met (a "restricted distribution").
 Each restricted distribution will continue to be subject to the same terms applicable to the SEACOR Holdings restricted stock awards to which such restricted distribution relates, including continued vesting pursuant to the current terms of the awards, except that our employees' service with us or any of our subsidiaries will be deemed to be service with SEACOR Holdings.
 Restrictions applicable to the SEACOR Holdings restricted stock awards held by our employees will lapse at the time of the spin-off and vesting for those awards will accelerate for our employees.